Completed Space Science Missions

 RHODIUM USAFA NIGHT

-This investigation could enhance our knowledge of the changes seen in plants grown in space and their effect on development and growth, supporting the development of methods to increase crop production for future missions.
-Results from this study could identify modifications that increase the production of crop plants on Earth, particularly those grown in enclosed structures.
+This investigation, conducted by the U.S. Air Force Academy (USAFA) and University of California-Riverside and under a CRADA with USAFA and Rhodium Scientific, could enhance our knowledge of the changes seen in plants grown in space and their effect on development and growth, supporting methods to increase crop production for future missions.
+Results from this study could identify modifications that improve crop production on Earth, particularly in enclosed structures.

 MISSION TAGS: #Astrobotany #SpaceAgriculture #SpaceTomatoes #BusinessOfScience